-- · Creates a common vision and sense of belonging - Values and appreciates people from different backgrounds and circumstances - Provides similar life opportunities for people from different backgrounds - Develops strong, positive relationships between people from different backgrounds in the workplace, in schools and within neighbourhoods - Brokers good relations between groups, communities and key government stakeholders
+- creates a common vision and sense of belonging - values and appreciates people from different backgrounds and circumstance - provides similar life opportunities for people from different backgrounds - develops strong, positive relationships between people from different backgrounds in the workplace, in schools and within neighbourhoods - brokers good relations between groups, communities and key government stakeholders.

-Segregation places pressure on the best use of existing housing and land.
-We will promote good relations and work in partnership with others to develop mixed housing where it is practicable, desirable and safe.
+Segregation places pressure on the best use of existing housing and land, so we will promote good relations and work in partnership with others to develop mixed housing, where practicable, desirable and safe.